xirzo/Homelab/README.md

 ## Install

-- Clone repo on your home server and get into scripts directory
+- Clone repo on your home server and get into scripts directory (you should have NetworkManager installed on your machine, you may install it via **archinstall** when setting up your machine)

 ```
 git clone https://github.com/xirzo/homelab && cd homelab/scripts